Programme Management brings project management skills to bear on multiple projects.

 The Government obligatory Capital Works Management Framework states that "project definition is the single most important exercise in the design process."
 By delivering a definitive project brief to Design Teams you are ensuring they can deliver a responsive and effective design process without the costly iterations that can arise when changes are introduced.

-Rogerson Reddan review project briefs, visits sites to establish/ verify constraints and develop Project Execution Plans for each project in the programme to ensure clarity of objectives and minimising the risk of change.
+Rogerson Reddan reviews project briefs, visits sites to establish/ verify constraints and develop Project Execution Plans for each project in the programme to ensure clarity of objectives and minimising the risk of change.

 Plan - Now we know what we want, how do we get it?